 Place the bowl back in the double boiler Reheat dark chocolate to 88° to 91°F. Heat milk or white chocolate to 85° to 87°F. Remove from the double boiler.
 Your chocolate is now ready to make this Halloween chocolate bark.

-How to Make Marbled Halloween Bark for Halloween Party Treats
+How to Make Marbled Halloween Bark for Party Treats

 I went with solid colors for my Halloween bark recipe.
-However, you can also make marbled Halloween bark.
+However, you can also make marbled candy bark.

-To create marbled Halloween bark, simply melt white chocolate and colored chocolate at the same time.
-Then follow the same directions, as found below, for making Halloween chocolate bark.
-(The only difference is , you will use white chocolate on the bottom of the Halloween bark.)
+To create marbled chocolate candy bark, simply melt white chocolate and colored chocolate at the same time.
+Then follow the same directions, as found below, for making Halloween bark.
+(The only difference is, you will use white chocolate on the bottom.)

 Now drop or drizzle a colored melted chocolate on top of the white.
 Next, use a chopstick or even the handle of a spoon to swirl through the melted chocolate to create swirls.
 Finally, top with candy decorations, if desired.

-Now transfer the baking tray to the freezer.
-Allow the tray of Halloween bark to sit for 30 minutes.
+5. Now transfer the baking tray to the freezer.
+Allow the tray of candy bark to sit for 30 minutes.

-After the chocolate has cooled, remove from the freezer.
-Then break the chocolate candy bark with your hands.
+6. After the chocolate has cooled, remove from the freezer.
+Then break the chocolate bark with your hands.
 Alternately, you can also use a knife to make small chunks.

-This recipe for Halloween bark can be made ahead of time.
+This candy recipe can be made ahead of time.
 You can store the Halloween chocolate bark in the refrigerator for up to 2 days, inside an airtight container.